Consistency of the mean and the principal components of spatially distributed functional data: Preliminaries and assumptions

 We cannot expect to obtain a full analogue of Lemma~\ref{le:scaling} in the randomized setup.
-For Type C sampling, the problem is much more delicate, and a closer study shows that it is related to the oscillation behavior of multivariate empirical processes.
-While \citetext{stute:1984} gives almost sure upper bounds, we would need here sharp results on the moments of the modulus of continuity of multivariate empirical process.
-Such results exist, see \citetext{einmahl:ruymgaart:1987}, but are connected to technical assumptions on the bandwidth for the modulus (here determined by $\alpha_N$) which are not satisfied in our setup.
-Hence a detailed treatment would go beyond the scope of this paper.
-We thus state here the following lemma.
+For Type~C sampling, the problem is much more delicate, and a closer study shows that it is related to the oscillation behavior of multivariate empirical processes.
+While Stute \cite{stute:1984} gives almost sure upper bounds, we would need here sharp results on the moments of the modulus of continuity of multivariate empirical process.
+Such results exist, see Einmahl and Ruymgaart \cite{einmahl:ruymgaart:1987}, but are connected to technical assumptions on the bandwidth for the modulus (here determined by $\alpha_N$) which are not satisfied in our setup.
+Hence, a detailed treatment would go beyond the scope of this paper.
+We thus state here the following lemma whose proof is given in the supplemental material. \begin{lemma} In the above described sampling scheme the following statements hold: \begin{enumerate}[(ii)] \item[(i)] $\ag_N$ remains bounded $\Rightarrow$ Type \emph{A} sampling; \item[(ii)] $\ag_N\to\infty$ and $\ag_N=\mathrm{o}(N^{1/d})$ $\Rightarrow$ Type \emph{B} sampling. \end{enumerate} \end{lemma}